Germany’s highest peak

 So that is what it feels like to have Germany at your feet: At precisely 2,962 metres above sea level, the Zugspitze is the highest mountain in the country and home to three glaciers and Germany’s highest ski resort.
 The 20 kilometres of pistes enjoy a deep covering of natural snow for skiing and boarding for six months of the year.

-The Zugspitze is also an attractive destination for non-skiers: Right at the top, an impressive 360° panorama opens up to reveal extensive views over 400 mountain peaks in four countries.
+The Zugspitze is also an attractive destination for non-skiers in winter: Right at the top, an impressive 360° panorama opens up to reveal extensive views over 400 mountain peaks in four countries.
 The Zugspitze-Exhibition enhances visitors’ awareness of the historical developments of Germany’s most famous mountain.
 Three toboggan runs, Germany’s highest church, an igloo village and excellent mountain restaurants are reason enough for smiling faces.
 Only while sunbathing on the inviting deckchairs may you find that your eyelids droop for a well-earned snooze.